nordeim/SG-Point-Of-Sale/previous_codebase_files_set.md

     async def get_by_id(self, record_id: UUID) -> Result[ModelType | None, str]:
         """
         Fetches a single record by its primary key (ID).
-        Args:
-            record_id: The UUID of the record to fetch.
-        Returns:
-            A Success containing the model instance or None if not found, or a Failure with an error message.
         """
         try:
             async with self.core.get_session() as session: